 It works because the app does everything a contemporary mobile experience should do.
 The Instagram-style layout is easy and familiar.
 It has a useful set of search tools that add to the product relevance.
 There are neat little buttons to comment, like and most importantly, to buy the items.
 It’s almost as simple to sell on Depop.
 Take a picture, upload it, add a price and off you go.
-The success of the app comes from this combination of an immediate, frictionless experience with collaborative element.
+The success of the app comes from this combination of an immediate, frictionless experience and a collaborative approach.
 Or as their CEO says, ‘it’s designed with the mobile in mind and is social at its very core’.

 Depop has the opportunity to be distruptive in the retail space.
 However, collaborative apps are not without criticism.
 AirBnB rents more rooms the The Hilton Group, but they are not subject to the same taxes or regulations that a traditional hotel chain has (and I won’t even mention the controversies associated with Uber).
 They’ve also attracted not just those with a spare room for the night, but people investing and making a living from AirBnB properties.